 Although the philosophy of Evidence Based Medicine (EBM) has roots that go way back in history, the modern movement for the current discussion around the topic can be bookmarked to this piece published in the British Medical Journal (BMJ) in 1996 and authored by David L Sackett, William M C Rosenberg, J A Muir Gray, R Brian Haynes, and W Scott Richardson.

 As the realization that many medical policies and care plans were not necessarily based on current best evidence, a movement began to better synthesize and take into account the evidence for or against interventions and treatments in all areas of medicine.
-An interesting oral history of the EBM movement discusses how people have traditionally been influenced more by the perception of authority than by evidence and why it is important to know the difference.
-One of the participants, Kay Dickersin, Director of the Johns Hopkins Center for Clinical Trials and Director of the US Cochrane Center says “It is curious, even shocking that the adjective ‘evidence based’ is needed.
-The public must wonder what basis medical decisions are made otherwise.
-Is it intuition?
-Magic?”
+An interesting oral history of the Evidence Based Medicine (EBM) movement discusses how people have traditionally been influenced more by the perception of authority than by evidence and why it is important to know the difference.
+One of the participants, Kay Dickersin, Director of the Johns Hopkins Center for Clinical Trials and Director of the US Cochrane Center says

 The Cochrane Collaboration is the gold standard in EBM.
 It is a 20-year-old, international, non-profit network of researchers, patient advocates, practitioners and others who have come together to provide access to systematic reviews of the available medical research evidence worldwide.
 Summaries of resarch are available to anyone in the US at their website.
 It is easy to find a good deal of information regarding common maternity care practices using this resource.